-- Where should I search for the material I need before I consider ILL?
+- Where should I begin my search for the material I need?

 - What if Bowdoin owns the item I need but it's non-circulating or on Reserve?

-- What if the item I need is checked out or not on the shelf at Bowdoin?
+- What if the item I need is checked out or otherwise unavailable at Bowdoin?

 - How do I receive my articles?

 - What kinds of material are available through ILL?

 - How much information do I need to submit an ILL request?

 - Am I limited by the number of requests I may submit?